dskarbek/OregonTrailRace/docs/calamities.md

   <td><img src="images/medicine.jpg"></td></tr>

  <tr><td><img src="images/typhoid.jpg"></td>
-  <td>If you do not cure the Typhoid on the first turn after receiving it,
+  <td>If you do not cure the Typhoid calamity on the first turn after receiving it,
   you lose one of the people in your wagon.
 To mend it, you need 1 clean water supply and 1 medicine supply.
   After that turn you will discard the calamity card (either because you mended it or because its effect is complete).</td>
   <td><img src="images/medicine.jpg">&nbsp;<img src="images/clean_water.jpg"></td></tr>